 Posted on 10/06/2017 at 09:29 AM by Troy Cummings

 Many of us have a sweet tooth or a favorite sugary drink that we reach for when our energy levels are low.
 However, the amount of sugar that Americans are consuming on average is pretty alarming.
-Shockingly, the average American drinks 400 calories daily from sugar sweetened beverages and consumes 2.5 pounds of added sugars each week!
-This could be due to the fact that sugar has been proven to be 7 times more addictive that cocaine!
+Shockingly, the average American drinks 400 calories daily from sugar-sweetened beverages and consumes 2.5 pounds of added sugars each week!
+This could be due to the fact that sugar has been proven to be 7 times more addictive than cocaine!